ZimbiX/amber-enphase-zero-export-switcher-tool/README.md

 The Envoy has a web server accessible on LAN, by pointing a web browser at its IP address.
 The homepage is not password-protected, but other pages are.
 Some require the homeowner credentials, and some are intended for use by the system installer.
 On one of the installer pages, there is a select box where you can choose the grid profile to use.
 Originally, I only had one grid profile available - the 5kW export limit one - but thankfully, I was able to easily get Enphase to add a 0kW export limit one.
 Now it is just a matter of changing the selected profile.
 And that can be done programmatically by this program.

 The program polls the Amber API for your feed-in price, and when it crosses the $0 threshold, the appropriate grid profile is applied.

+## Amber referral code

+If you're not an Amber Electric customer yet, here's my referral link: https://mates.amber.com.au/HF5AT3KH

+Use that to sign up, and we both get $30! 🎉

 ## Setup